omarahmed30/Dev_Quiz/README.md

 # Dev Quiz

 A quiz application suited for web and mobile.
-Dev quiz's aim is to pose multiple choice questions that help users practice both basic and advanced fundamental knowledge of four lenguages: HTML, CSS, JavaScript, and Ruby.
+Dev quiz's aim is to pose multiple choice questions that help users practice both basic and advanced fundamental knowledge of four languages: HTML, CSS, JavaScript, and Ruby.

 ## What problem is it solving?
 This app helps bootcamp and college graduate with CS degree to get ready for a technical job interview.
 It is multiple choice quiz which engages users and help them expand their knowledge about programing languages of their choice.